SCHNITZEL (SNTZL) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 SCHNITZEL Historical Price

-According to the latest data gathered on SCHNITZEL live price page, the current price of SCHNITZEL is 0.00016061USD.
-The circulating supply of SCHNITZEL(SNTZL) is 603.37M SNTZL , giving it a market capitalization of $96.26K.
+According to the latest data gathered on SCHNITZEL live price page, the current price of SCHNITZEL is 0USD.
+The circulating supply of SCHNITZEL(SNTZL) is 603.37M SNTZL , giving it a market capitalization of $94.45K.

 - 30 Days0.00%$ --$ 0.000160$ 0.000129